LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

    // Run a kernel with iterates defined by the index set RAJA::forall<ISET_EXECPOL>(iset, [=] (int i) { ... });

-will execute a loop kernel in three chunks defined by two range segments and one list segment.
+The loop iterations will execute in three chunks defined by the two range segments and one list segment.
 The segments will be iterated over in parallel using OpenMP, and each segment will execute sequentially.